uayuriibk/springboot_auth_google/README.md

 3.Run application.
 localhost:8080/notrestricted - accessible is available.
-localhost:8080/restricted - acessible after Google authorization passing (using the account linked to the crated application in the 1st step)
+localhost:8080/restricted - accessible after passed Google authorization (using the account linked to the created application in the 1st step)